daria-stanilevici/Front-end/League of Legends Website Copy/README.md

 ![Overview](images/website.png)

 # Technologies Used:
-HTML: The structure and content of the web pages are built using HTML.
+HTML: The structure and content of the web pages are built using HTML.<br>
-CSS: for styling and layout of the website, ensuring it matches the visual design of the original League of Legends website.
+CSS: for styling and layout of the website, ensuring it matches the visual design of the original League of Legends website.<br>
 JavaScript: to add interactivity, such as dynamic content loading and form validation.